-- Keep passageways or corridors clear at all times; - Report loose carpeting or damaged flooring; - If you must carry anything that may obscure your vision, use a trolley or lifter; - Wear stable shoes with non-slip soles. - Look at the direction in which you are walking watch for trip hazards and report them; - If you find yourself heading for a fall, remember roll, don't reach.
+- Keep passageways or corridors clear at all times; - Report loose carpeting or damaged flooring; - If you must carry anything that may obscure your vision, use a trolley or lifter; see Facilities for assistance; - Wear stable shoes with non-slip soles and shoes suitable for the weather conditions; - Look at the direction in which you are walking watch for trip hazards and report them as soon as possible; - If you find yourself heading for a fall, remember roll, don't reach.
 By letting your body crumple and roll, you are more likely to absorb the impact and momentum of a fall without injury.
-Reaching an arm or leg out to break your fall may result in a broken limb instead; - Do not lean back in chairs; - Report any chair, desk or other furniture damage that could be hazardous.
+Reaching an arm or leg out to break your fall may result in a broken limb instead; - Do not lean back in chairs; - Report to Facilities any chair, desk or other furniture damage that could be hazardous.